-Our best-fit model for the Kawagebo massif combines incision of a 4500 m high plateau and tectonically controlled rock uplift above a segmented thrust (Fig. 5 and 7).
-Two phases have been modelled in this "tectonic+plateau" scenario, with an initial slip rate on the fault of 0.45 km/Myr from at least 10 Ma until 1.6 Ma, followed by rapid slip at a rate of 1.86 km/Myr, leading to 6.1 km of tectonically-driven exhumation since 10 Ma (Fig. 7).
+- Our best-fit model scenario for the Kawagebo massif combines incision of a 4500 m high plateau and tectonically controlled rock uplift above a segmented thrust (Figs. 5 and 8).
+Two phases have been modelled in this scenario, with an initial slip rate on the fault of 0.45 km/Myr from at least 10 Ma until 1.6 Ma, followed by rapid slip at a rate of 1.86 km/Myr since then, leading to 7.8 km of total exhumation (including 6.1 km of tectonically-driven exhumation and 1.7 km of river incision) since 10 Ma at river level (Fig. 5b).
 The available dataset only covers a period since 10 Ma and cannot constrain the onset timing of the initial exhumation phase.
-Our model outcomes corroborate earlier thermal-history modelling of the samples from the Yanzhi valley in the Kawagebo massif using QTQt, which suggested rapid cooling from 8 Ma and a significant acceleration from 1.5 Ma to present (Replumaz et al., 2020).
-The average topographic lowering due to river incision at the elevation of the samples is ~2 km, accounting for ~25% of the total exhumation of the massif (Fig. 7).
+Our model outcomes corroborate earlier thermal-history modelling of the samples - 415 from the Yanzhi valley in the Kawagebo massif using QTQt, which suggested rapid cooling from 8 Ma and a significant acceleration from 1.5 Ma to present (Replumaz et al., 2020).
+Similar exhumation rates are predicted in a scenario that does not include river incision (transition time at 1.5 Ma, with slip rates of 0.69 km/Myr before and 1.84 km/Myr after).
+River incision accounts for 20% of the total exhumation of the massif (Fig. 5b).
 This result implies that tectonic forcing has been dominant in exhuming the Kawagebo massif since at least 10 Ma.
-Potentially, the inferred acceleration of exhumation since 1.6 Ma could be due in part to more efficient erosion related to the onset of high-altitude glaciations and/or monsoon intensification.
-Efficient glacial erosion in the Kawagebo massif is attested to by deep U-shaped valleys, like the Yanzhi valley, suggesting >1 km of glacial erosion (Fig. 8).
-In contrast to the BaimaXueshan massif, glacial erosion has not led to relief reduction in the Kawagebo massif; this difference could be due to the much higher rock uplift rate of up to ~1.7 km/Myr in Kawagebo versus 0.25 km/Myr in BaimaXueshan, consistent with worldwide comparisons of glacial relief in mountain belts (Pedersen et al., 2010).
+Significant erosion rates of ~0.4-1.0 km/Myr since the late - 420 Miocene have been inferred from young AHe age of samples from near the valley bottom of the Mekong river around the EHS, showing a northward propagation of high erosion rate with time in response to the northward advance of the northeast Indian-plate indenter corner (Yang et al., 2016).
+Potentially, the inferred acceleration of exhumation since 1.6 Ma could be due in part to more efficient erosion related to the onset of high-altitude glaciations and/or monsoon intensification at that time.
+Efficient glacial erosion in the Kawagebo massif is attested to by deep U-shaped valleys, like the Yanzhi valley, - 425 suggesting >1 km of glacial erosion (Fig. 7).
+However, our current model only includes simplified topographic evolution scenarios and does not allow simulating such glacial incision.

-Combining the 3D distribution of sample ages relative to the fault trace, fault-controlled exhumation is predicted to be linked to a steep (~65°) thrust in the upper crust, which flattens at depth and strikes roughly parallel to the Mekong River (Fig. 5c).

-This fault geometry reproduces the low slope in the AFT age-elevation profile as well as the observed slope break for AHe ages (Fig. 5b, 5c).
+Combining the 3D distribution of sample ages relative to the fault trace, fault-controlled exhumation is predicted to be linked to a steep ( $\sim 65^\circ$ ) thrust in the upper crust, which flattens at depth and strikes roughly parallel to the Mekong River (Fig. 5c).
+This fault geometry reproduces the low slope in the AFT age-elevation profile as well as the observed slope break for AHe

+- 430 ages (Fig. 5b, c).
 Replumaz et al. (2020) suggested that late-Miocene uplift and exhumation of the Kawagebo massif, which peaks at ~2300 m above the mean plateau elevation of the plateau, was accommodated by such a fault.
-The fault was suggested to have activated at ~10 Ma in a large-scale restraining left-stepping overstep between the right-lateral Parlung and Zhongdian strike-slip faults (Fig. 8), resulting in more pronounced local uplift compared to the regional uplift recorded in the BaimaXueshan massif.
-Steep to subvertical stratification and fault planes are observed along the Mekong River in the sampling area (Replumaz et al., 2020), in agreement with the modelled steeply westward dipping thrust fault.
+The fault was suggested to have activated at ~10 Ma in a large-scale restraining left-stepping overstep between the right-lateral Parlung and Zhongdian strike-slip faults (Fig. 7), resulting in more pronounced local uplift compared to the regional uplift recorded in the BaimaXueshan massif.
+Steep to subvertical stratification and fault planes are observed along the Mekong River in the - 435 sampling area (Replumaz et al., 2020), in agreement with the modelled steeply westward dipping thrust fault.
 However, observed striations are mostly sub-horizontal rather than dip-slip, suggesting that the active Mekong thrust is probably not outcropping in the field.